Background to the report

-Extreme weather is when a weather event is significantly different from the average or usual weather pattern.
-These events are becoming more frequent and more extreme as global temperatures rise.
-Recent events, such as the storms, high temperatures and droughts experienced in 2022, have highlighted the challenges that the UK faces.
+Extreme weather events are those weather events that are significantly different from the average or usual weather pattern.
+Extreme weather events are becoming more frequent and more extreme as global temperatures rise.
+Recent events, such as successive severe storms, high temperatures and droughts experienced in 2022, have highlighted the challenges that the UK faces from these risks.

-• the UK government’s understanding of extreme weather events and the impacts that they can have; and
+- Does the UK government have a clear understanding of extreme weather events and the impacts that they can have in England?

 - Has the UK government taken appropriate action to prepare for, respond to, and prevent the potential impacts of, extreme weather events in England?

 Extreme weather events can have devastating consequences for individuals, communities and businesses.
 Recent events have shown that government must do more to help prepare for and develop resilience to extreme weather.

 Government continues to strengthen the arrangements in place to manage these risks.
 However, for the extreme weather risks we examined, government has yet to set out what outcome it is looking to achieve in managing these risks and the amount of risk that it is willing to accept in the pursuit of those outcomes (risk appetite).

 Government does not know how much is being spent on managing extreme weather risks.
 Without this information it is difficult to conclude on whether its current approach represents value for money.